 Avoiding Spam Directories

 Search engines recognize sites with numerous, unrelated outgoing links as a type of link spam.
 These types of sites are often referred to as a "link farm".
 The theory is that websites with numerous unrelated outgoing links have no inherent value, or relevant information.

 - Link farms are often given a lower ranking, if not removed from the search results altogether (often referred to as blacklisted).

 - As well, the hosting resources wasted from irrelevant traffic can often cost money in additional hosting fees, such as bandwidth overage fees.

 - From a customer service perspective, sending a customer or prospect off to a link farm can cause irreparable damage, loss of trust and credibility.

 - questionable content

 - links to hacker or phishing sites

 Overall, websites with proper link building (both incoming and outgoing) often receive higher ranking in search results.
-The search engine uses this as a factor when ranking the site for search results.
+The search engine uses this as a factor when ranking the site in search results.

-However, always keep in mind that participating in unrelated link trades can be a major waste of time, hosting resources, and even hurt the ranking of a company's website with search engines, not to mention relations with customers.
+Always keep in mind that participating in unrelated link trades can be a major waste of time, hosting resources, and even hurt the ranking of a company's site with search engines, not to mention loss of trust and relations with customers.